HUMAN-MACHINE INTERFACE RELEVANCE AND NEW REQUIREMENTS

 Staff Training: similar case to Freight Transport.

 Customer Experience Improvement: can improve the service experience for the user, facilitating the recreation and simulation of processes related to the different stages of the trip, such as the arrival at the door or platform, vehicle access and installation, vehicle exit and station access, or station exit.
-Additionally, it can be done while reducing support tasks and cost.
+Additionally, it can be achieved while reducing support tasks and cost.

 Increased Risk Management Capabilities: same case as Freight Transport.